hlwsmith/quickcast-script/README.md

   [this Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu).
   However this script _should_ work with most newer ffmpeg binaries packaged with your distro.

+- alsa and pulse audio for your audio server.

 - `xwininfo` (in the x11-utils package) which is used to get screen and window sizes and placements for screen capturing.